-Indirect Cost (F&A) Limitations:
+• Indirect Cost (F&A) Limitations:

-For NSF, Grant Proposal Guide (GPG) guidelines apply.
+For NSF, Proposal and Award Policies and Procedures Guide (PAPPG) guidelines apply.

-For awards made by USDA/NIFA, section Section 715 of the Consolidated and Further Continuing Appropriations Act, 2015 (Pub.
-L. 113-235) limits indirect costs to 30 percent of the total Federal funds provided (or 42.857 percent of total direct costs) under each award.
-Similar language may be included in the FY 2016 appropriation, therefore, when preparing budgets, you should limit your request for the recovery of indirect costs to the lesser of your institution's official negotiated indirect cost rate or the equivalent of 30 percent of total Federal funds awarded.
+For awards made by USDA/NIFA, Section 713 of the Consolidated Appropriations Act, 2016 (Pub.
+L. 114-113) limits indirect costs to 30 percent of the total federal funds provided (or 42.857 percent of total direct costs) under each award.
+Similar language may be included in the FY 2017 appropriation, therefore, when preparing budgets, you should limit your request for the recovery of indirect costs to the lesser of your institution's official negotiated indirect cost rate or the equivalent of 30 percent of total Federal funds awarded.
 See Part V section 7.9 of the NIFA Grants.gov Application Guide for further indirect cost information.
 See webpage at http://nifa.usda.gov/indirect-costs for indirect cost options.

-· Other Budgetary Limitations:
+• Other Budgetary Limitations: